 What injuries could be a dental emergency?

 An extruded tooth is a similar kind of injury to an avulsed tooth.
 It is usually caused by impact, but the tooth has not actually come out.
 It might have been knocked away from its usual position, or it might be hanging in by thin threads of tissue.
-If you are able to push the tooth back into position, you need to see an emergency dentist as soon as possible, particularly if you are in a ‘hanging by the thread’ situation.
+If you are able to, push the tooth back into position.
+You need to see an emergency dentist as soon as possible, particularly if you are in a ‘hanging by the thread’ situation.

 A broken tooth seems like an obvious dental emergency.
-However, if the end of the tooth has broken away, but there is no bleeding, this is less of a dental emergency.
+However, if the end of the tooth has broken away, but there is no bleeding, this is less of an emergency.
 You may be able to wait to see a dentist the next day should that be your situation.
 If the broken tooth has also been knocked out of position, and the broken edge is sharp, this is a dental emergency that needs to be seen immediately because of the danger of your tongue or lips being damaged by the rough edge.

 Damage causing severe pain or bleeding would be another reason to pick up the phone.

 If you have been in an accident that has resulted in a blow to the face or jaw you might experience sever pain or bleeding.
 If you have severe pain in your teeth, there may be serious damage even though no teeth are obviously missing or broken.
 You will need an X-ray or other investigation to find out if you need treatment.
 Most dentists agree that severe pain after trauma always qualifies as a dental emergency.
-However, Any damage to the teeth that causes significant bleeding, particularly blood loss that does not stop within a few minutes, is a dental emergency.

 Severe pain, swelling or bleeding following a dental procedure would also constitute as a dental emergency and you should contact someone immediately.
-You will need to see an emergency dentist for an urgent assessment to find out what problem has developed, and emergency dental treatment to prevent tooth loss and avoid infection.

 What isn’t a dental emergency?